NEWS/NOTES: 20 May 2014; Updated 18 Mar 2015, 24 Jun 2015, 12 Jul 2020

-In response to a question from Alain Berthoz, suggested some experiments to probe the ability to handle different kinds of visual representations in parallel here.
+In response to a question from Alain Berthoz, suggested some experiments to probe the ability to handle different kinds of visual representation in parallel here.

 Added a separate discussion note on the limitations of learning about sensorimotor contingencies (contrasted with learning about 'objective' or 'external' condition/consequence contingencies).